Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/compiling-and-simulating.rst

 .. _CONFIGURATION_PARAMETERS_DFT:

-DFT configuration parameters
+DFT Configuration Parameters
 -------------------------------

-For the DFT library element the list of configurable parameters and default values is presented below.
+For the DFT library element, use the following list of configurable parameters and default values.

-.. table:: DFT configuration parameters
+.. table:: DFT Configuration Parameters

     +------------------------+----------------+----------------+--------------------------------------+
     |     **Name**           |    **Type**    |  **Default**   |   Description                        |